Monday, November 30, 2015

 1868?

-The late Georg Ebers was a celebrated Egyptologist and author from the second half of the 19th century whose works are known to contain references of archaeological discoveries of his time.
+The late Georg Ebers was a celebrated Egyptologist and author from the second half of the 19th century whose works are known to contain references to archaeological discoveries of his time.
 Mr. Ebers is also well known today for an important medical papyrus from Egypt's New Kingdom period he discovered at Thebes, which bears his name, during the winter of 1873-74.

 This 513-page book opens with a preface to the second German edition of corrections and improvements, including more recent discoveries of his day and a clarification of character names.
-The pages contain references at the bottom of the pages, often encompassing most of the page, these references while fascinating are a distraction from the main plot, making the book unsuitable for a child.
+The pages contain references at the bottom of the pages, often encompassing most of the page; these references, while fascinating, are a distraction from the main plot, making the book unsuitable for a child.

-After talk of sport and politics the Athenian Kallias announced that the Persians were on their way to Egypt in the form of an envoy to conclude an alliance with Pharaoh Amasis, and perhaps the Persian King Cambyses wishes the hand of Amasis' daughter, though there is some doubt among the guests as to the intentions of the Persian envoy.
-The party ends with a drunken insult of the hostess in remembrance of her youth as a slave by one of the guests but before the insult could be completed the guest was knocked out by another guest and carried away by his slaves.
+After talk of sport and politics, the Athenian Kallias announced that the Persians were on their way to Egypt in the form of an envoy to conclude an alliance with Pharaoh Amasis, and perhaps the Persian King Cambyses wishes the hand of Amasis' daughter, though there is some doubt among the guests as to the intentions of the Persian envoy.
+The party ends with a drunken insult of the hostess in remembrance of her youth as a slave by one of the guests, but before the insult could be completed, the guest was knocked out by another guest and carried away by his slaves.

-Hurt by the insult the lady of the house wanders to the bed chamber of her granddaughter Sappho of whom Rhodopis is devoted.
-Days later a crowd gathers at the harbor at Sais including the Crown Prince Psamtik and priests to welcome the ships of the Persians arrival.
+Hurt by the insult, the lady of the house wanders to the bed chamber of her granddaughter Sappho, of whom Rhodopis is devoted.
+Days later, a crowd gathers at the harbor at Sais, including the Crown Prince Psamtik and priests, to welcome the ships of the Persians' arrival.

 King Amasis to his queen and guests,

-"There are but two days when a wife brings pleasure to her husband's life: The wedding-day, when hopes are bright, and the day he buries her out of sight.'" *
+"There are but two days when a wife brings pleasure to her husband's life: The wedding-day, when hopes are bright, and the day he buries her out of sight." *

 "Cease, cease," cried Ladice, stopping her ears; "that is too bad.
 Now, Persians, you can see what manner of man Amasis is.
 For the sake of a joke, he will laugh at those who hold precisely the same opinion as himself.
 There could not be a better husband ------"